tomasznazarenko/tomasznazarenko.github.io/_posts/2019-11-05-essential-git.md

 ## Update and publish

-`git remote -v` list all currently configured remotes `git remote show <remote>` show information about a remote `git remote add <shortname> <url>` add new remote repository, named `<remote>`
+`git remote -v` list all currently configured remotes

+`git remote show <remote>` show information about a remote

+`git remote add <shortname> <url>` add new remote repository, named `<remote>`

 `git fetch <remote>` download all changes from `<remote>`, but don‘t integrate into HEAD

-`git pull <remote> <branch>` download changes and directly merge/integrate into HEAD `git branch -dr <remote/branch>` delete branch on the remote `git push --tags` publish your tags
+`git pull <remote> <branch>` download changes and directly merge/integrate into HEAD

+`git branch -dr <remote/branch>` delete branch on the remote

+`git push --tags` publish your tags

 ## Merge, cherry-pick, and rebase

 `git merge <branch>` merge `<branch>` into your current HEAD

 `git rebase foo bar` - in other words, 'git rebase' (in this form) is a shortcut that lets you pick up entire sections of a repository and move them somewhere else foo on bar.
-When I use **git rebase**, I *(almost)* always give it two arguments: the name of the place I want to start from, and the name of the place I want to end up.
-Or, to put it another way, I tell rebase the sequence of events I want it to create, **from left to right**: **git rebase first_this then_this**
+When I use git rebase, I *(almost)* always give it two arguments: the name of the place I want to start from, and the name of the place I want to end up.
+Or, to put it another way, I tell rebase the sequence of events I want it to create, from left to right: `git rebase first_this then_this`.

-`git rebase <branch>` rebase your current HEAD onto `<branch>` (don't rebase published commits!)
+`git rebase <branch>` rebase your current HEAD onto `<branch>`.
+Don't rebase published commits!

 `git rebase --abort` abort a rebase

 `git rebase --continue` continue after resolving conflicts

-use your editor to manually solve conflicts (after resolving) mark file as resolved `git add <resolved-file>`
+use your editor to manually solve conflicts (after resolving) mark file as resolved

+`git add <resolved-file>`

 `git rm <resolved-file>`

 `git mergetool` use your configured merge tool to solve conflicts

 `git cherry-pick` given one or more existing commits, apply the change each one introduces, recording a new commit for each.